 I love seafood, and since having grilled octopus for the first time in Istanbul many years ago, I never miss the opportunity to order them.
 I had octopus in Cordoba, Salamanca and Madrid, and this tender goodness came with shrimps and mashed potatoes or with fried potatoes, which made it a very filling dish.

 Croquettes are some of the best tapas in Spain I have ever had.
 Frankly, their look is not very appetizing, but they are delicious.
-Basically, croquettes are deep fried mashed potatoes mixed with different filling like fish, jamon, meat, etc. I noticed that they serve three or four croquettes as tapas.
+Basically, croquettes are deep fried rolls of bechamel sauce with different filling like fish, jamon, meat, etc. I noticed that they serve three or four croquettes as tapas.

 Well, as the name suggests it, it is a stew where oxtail is the main ingredient.
 Before I came to Spain I had not explored its cuisine, so I tried almost everything from the menu.
 This one was completely unknown to me, but turned out to be really good.
 The meat is cooked till it almost falls apart, and it is served with fries.
 The result is truly yummy!